Knots Landing: Legacy

 In the 2005 Knots Landing Reunion special, the cast along with creator David Jacobs, said that the lasting legacy of the show was their dealings with many of the issues real middle-class people were having.
 While its parent show Dallas was a show about the rich upper class, Knots Landing had this aspect as well but was much more about the struggles of parenting, drug addictions, spousal issues and many of the evolving problems in the 1980s and early '90s.
 The reunion special showed such subjects as: women's power in the workforce, the HIV/AIDS crisis and the matter of safe sex, the cocaine epidemic in the 1980s, and the ever-growing spread of crime in America (Michele Lee's character Karen alluded to this in a famous speech about not feeling safe and being happy being a Pollyanna).

 Screenwriter Alan Ball declared the show had been an inspiration to him when he created the hit series Six Feet Under, describing his show as "Knots Landing set in a funeral home".

 Screenwriter Marc Cherry also confirmed the show was an inspiration to him when he created the hit series Desperate Housewives, describing it as a cross between Knots Landing, American Beauty and Twin Peaks.

+British writer/producer Phil Redmond stated that his long-running primetime soap opera Brookside (1982-2003), which is set in a middle-class cul-de-sac in Liverpool, was partly influenced by Knots Landing.

 When asked which character from film and TV history he wished he had created, Mike Kelley, the creator of ABC's popular primetime soap opera Revenge, said: "Abby Ewing.
 Donna Mills, you rocked my world."

 In January 2025, it was announced that a rewatch podcast was in the works from Donna Mills, Joan Van Ark, and Michele Lee.
 We're Knot Done Yet launched in April 2025, hosted by Mills, Van Ark, and Lee, "not only reflect[ing] on their groundbreaking Knots Landing roles, but on the lifelong friendships that blossomed on set and the incredible impact they've had on each other's lives.
 From behind-the-scenes stories to personal milestones over the last 40 years, they share laughs, memories, and the bond that has kept them close through it all."